 If all creditors consent to the DPP (or are deemed to have consented) or where the DAS Administrator approves the DPP under the Fair and Reasonable test criteria, you will be notified of the approval.
 This will confirm the amount and frequency of payments and include information on the payments distributor.

-From the date the DPP is approved, you are required to:
+From the date the DPP is approved, you must:

 You will be notified if the DAS Administrator rejects the DPP.